TecArt/tecart-http-proxy/README.md

 # tecart-http-proxy

+:heavy_exclamation_mark: This project is not under active development anymore.
+We would encourage you to use another proxy server like [tinyproxy](https://github.com/tinyproxy/tinyproxy).

 This is a HTTP proxy server that supports CONNECT requests.
 The proxy uses a DNS cache that allows for clean retries when multiple IPs are returned for